Dewpal/Humidistat/README.md

 * __DHTlog__ is a simple HTML page displaying the humidity and temperature.

-* __binInput.py__ reads a Pseudorandom binary input signal (CSV) which is applied to the humidityStat for system identification.
+* __binInput.py__ reads a pseudorandom binary input signal (CSV) which is applied to the humidityStat for system identification.